elimendo/readme-maker/README.md

 ## Usage

-    The use of this is incredible simply go in the console type 'node index.js' and a readme will be generated for you after you answer the following questions.
+    The use of this is incredible, simply go in the console type 'node index.js' and a readme will be generated for you after you answer the following questions.

 ## License